 - Here we can see a proposed missed approach from 28L in blue.
-This would give a 30 degree divergence to the departure from 28R with a 10 degree turn north. - This proposed missed approach is overlayed on the Minimum radar altitude chart, eg this is the minimum altitudes that ATC can use day to day in different areas. - This would require a climb gradient of 4.9% which is far lower than the achievable gradient with all engines operating. - This altitude restriction is 500ft above the minimum Altitude. - Using the minimum altitudes reduces the required gradient to 4.03% - Most airlines will not fly a missed approach with one engine failed, and would fly straight ahead instead. - This would be informed to ATC by the pilot, and Departures would have to stop momentarily until the aircraft lands. - This is normal practice across the world.
+This would give a 30 degree divergence to the departure from 28R with a 10 degree turn north. - This 30 degree turn would also allow ATC issue straight departures off 28R due to Weather if in Mixed mode. - This proposed missed approach is overlayed on the Minimum radar altitude chart, eg this is the minimum altitudes that ATC can use day to day in different areas. - This would require a climb gradient of 4.37% which is far lower than the achievable gradient with all engines operating. - Most airlines will not fly a missed approach with one engine failed, and would fly straight ahead instead. - This would be informed to ATC by the pilot, and Departures would have to stop momentarily until the aircraft lands. - This is normal practice across the world.